doga/qworum-domain-model/README.md

 membershipIn = new Membership({
   userId : userId2,
   groupId: groupIn.groupId,
-  roleIds: [wellKnownRoles.reader.roleId] // user has read-only access to group data });
+  roleIds: [platformRoleset.findRole(/reader/).roleId] // user has read-only access to group data });

 // Store the group and membership in an in-memory RDF dataset